-- In $q(\mathcal{D}|i)$ are confounded with ASC - How to draw?
+- In q(D|i) are confounded with ASC

+- In route choice, usually no ASC

+- How to draw?

 How to draw?

 Shortest path-based procedures

 - link elimination: deterministic

 - link penalty: deterministic

 - labeled paths: deterministic

 - SP on random costs:

 - some paths have 0 probability to be drawn

 - how to compute the sampling probability?